leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: amblyopia-treatment_general-paediatricophthalmology
 - What is the treatment for amblyopia?
+- can lazy eye go away on its own
+- how to manage lazy eyes
+- lazy eyes can go away by itself?
 - Can lazy eyes be treated?
 - Can my child’s lazy eyes be improved?
 - What is the treatment for lazy eyes?